rubendg/uhc-js/documentation.md

 {% capture content %}
 ## Getting Started

+This page contains documentation specific to the JavaScript backend.
+To learn more of the UHC please look at the [extensive documentation][uhc-extensive-doc].

 ### Installation of UHC
 Clone the latest version of the JavaScript branch of UHC.
 This is somewhat risky but new features will be found here first.